 This month I was given Searching for Spice, Corina’s blog about trying new recipes.
-The site has tons of very diverse recipes and some even inspired by Top Chef challenges.
+The site has tons of very diverse recipes, some even inspired by Top Chef challenges.
 How cool is that?
 I would never have the guts to tackle a lot of the challenges on Top Chef.

 Adapted Searching for Spice